Sophie-ranj/DataAnalyst_Portfolio_Excel/README.md

 ## Principal discoveries:

-- Individuals in the Middle Age group (31-54 years) exhibit a bike purchase rate four times greater than that of the Adolescent and Old age groups.
+:red_circle:  Individuals in the Middle Age group (31-54 years) exhibit a bike purchase rate four times greater than that of the Adolescent and Old age groups.

-- The highest average income among males is $60,124, indicating a higher bike purchase rate compared to females, who have an average income 7% lower than males.
+:red_circle:  The highest average income among males is $60,124, indicating a higher bike purchase rate compared to females, who have an average income 7% lower than males.

-- Customers tend to acquire bikes more frequently for shorter commutes (0-1 miles) than for longer commutes (10 miles +).
+:red_circle:  Customers tend to acquire bikes more frequently for shorter commutes (0-1 miles) than for longer commutes (10 miles +).